zalando/jackson-datatype-money/README.md

 The maintainers of Jackson Datatype Money build APIs, so you might notice that this project reflects an API design point of view.
-In developing our work, we sought a reusable library that would enable us to express monetary amounts in JSON while reflecting our API preferences.
+In developing our work, we sought a reusable library that would enable us to express monetary amounts in JSON while reflecting our API preferences, as shown in the following example.
 We couldn't find one, so we created one.

-## Features
-- enables you to express monetary amounts in JSON
-- can be used in a REST APIs
-- offers customizable serialization by locale
-- allows you to implement RESTful API endpoints that format monetary amounts based on the Accept-Language header
-- is unique and flexible

 ```json
 {